 In the most simple transactions, an error in the language of the contract can be virtually unnoticeable to those who aren’t trained to see it.

 If you or your real estate agent miss something, even the smallest mistake can haunt you down the line.
 A closing attorney will thoroughly review every document to make sure that buyers aren’t taking advantage of you.

-“I see it time and time again,” said Wasserman.
+“I see it time and time again,” says Wasserman.
 “The money that’s invested up front in retaining a lawyer is pennies to the dollar in what’s spent when it hits the fan and you need a lawyer.”

-You could open the door for lawsuits.
+You could open the door for lawsuits

 If you know about an issue with the property and you don’t disclose it, such as a rotted subfloor, or if a repair job that the buyer requested was done incorrectly, you could be liable for extra costs.